-- 6.3 The Council's Corporate Asset Management plan for 2019/20 includeds as an action the development of a PI to measure the proportion of general fund expenditure being used to service debt.
-The PI It is proposed is that loans repayment and interest as a percentage of total general fund expenditure will be reported and benchmarked against other Scottish local authorities. - 6.4 Budget pressures for future years will be highlighted.
-The percentage of budget pressures against the total planned general fund for each year will be reported and the make-up of the total budget pressure by department analysed. - 6.5 The percentage of IMP savings which have proceeded to approved mandate against total savings target for each will also be used as a financial Strategy PI. - 6.6 These PIs will be reported to CMT on a monthly basis and to Policy and Resources Committee or Moray Council when quarterly budget monitoring reports are made and as part of the year end variance report.
+- 6.3 The Council's Corporate Asset Management plan for 2019/20 includes as an action the development of a PI to measure the proportion of general fund expenditure being used to service debt.
+It is proposed that loans repayment and interest as a percentage of total general fund expenditure will be reported and benchmarked against other Scottish local authorities. - 6.4 Budget pressures for future years will be highlighted.
+The percentage of budget pressures against the total planned general fund for each year will be reported and the make-up of the total budget pressure by department analysed. - 6.5 The percentage of IMP savings achieved against approved business case projection will also be used as a financial Strategy PI. - 6.6 These PIs will be reported to CMT on a monthly basis and to Policy and Resources Committee or Moray Council when quarterly budget monitoring reports are made and as part of the year end variance report.